ADD CONDITION

 Drug Overview

 This medication is designed to provide temporary relief from coughs caused by colds and to soothe occasional minor irritation or soreness in the throat.
-It can help you feel more comfortable when you're experiencing these common symptoms, allowing you to go about your day with less discomfort.
+It works by targeting the symptoms associated with these conditions, helping you feel more comfortable during your recovery.
+If you're experiencing a cough or throat discomfort, this product may be a helpful option to consider.

 Uses